marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

         images.append(image)
 ```

 We have generated all that we need; the images are reported here.
 Results aren't always exceptional, with too many tigers and only few monkeys.
-The style for paragraph #3 is wrong and out of sync with the others; #7 and #8 are too similar.
+The style for the image of paragraph #3 is wrong (no people are needed) and out of sync with the others; #7 and #8 are too similar.
+Perhaps other characters, or another image style, would have been better.

 ```python